 - A DUI causing an accident resulting in injury to another person.
 Even soft tissue injuries can be sufficient for felony DUI with injury.
 This charge is extremely serious and may result in significant jail time and even state prison.
 If there is a GBI (great bodily injury), a GBI enhancement can add three years in state prison and make the charge a strike under the Three Strikes law, which greatly increases the stakes.
 Every DUI with injury case is different.
 Depending on the facts, level of danger of the driving, blood alcohol level, extent of the injuries, and prior record, the charges may be reduced to a misdemeanor or consequences minimized.
 There may be alternatives to custody that are available, like work furlough or Secure Continuous Remote Alcohol Monitor (SCRAM).

 - DUI manslaughter: Causing the death of another person while driving intoxicated can be either DUI manslaughter with gross negligence punishable by up to 10 years in prison, or simple negligence that carries up to four years.
 Even second-degree murder may be filed in a very aggravated case.

-What Are the Penalties Associated With Felony DUI?
+What Are the Penalties Associated With A Felony DUI?

 The penalties associated with a felony DUI are substantial.
 They may include probation and local county jail time up to one year, or state prison up to three years or more depending on the allegations.
+If another person suffers “great bodily injury” there can also be an enhancement which adds 3 years state prison and make the DUI with injury a strike under the “3 strikes” law.
 There are also significant driver’s license suspensions, programs, fines up to $10,000, and restitution for any injuries or property damage.
 It is important to have an experienced DUI attorney who knows what needs to be done to get the best resolution possible.